object-oriented-python/object-oriented-programming/doc/source/7_inheritance.rst

     :class:`set` class which are only valid for values which pass a certain test.
 For example, one might have a set which can only contain integers.

-    1. In this week's repository, create a package called :mod:`sets` containing a module `verified_sets`.
+    1. In the exercise repository, create a package called :mod:`sets` containing a module `verified_sets`.
 Create a subclass of the inbuilt :class:`set`, :class:`sets.verified_sets.VerifiedSet`. :class:`VerifiedSet` will itself be the parent of other classes which have particular verification rules.